Sorry, you need to enable JavaScript to visit this website.

 Seeing a bird in a tree is nothing.
 Go to Morocco, and you’ll see a goat (or ten)!

 In the country’s southwest, Argania trees sprout fruit each year during 06/and July, attracting herds of hungry goats.
-The fruit is so tasty, apparently, that farmers have to keep the goats away from the trees early on in the year to stop them eating the fruit before it ripens.
+The fruit is so tasty, apparently, that farmers have to keep the goats away from the trees early on in the year to stop them from eating the fruit before it ripens.

 Luckily, the goats also poop out the nuts and seeds – which farmers then use to make that famed Argan oil.